sn0wfa11/RaspberryPi/kali-pi/secure_storage.md

 # Add Encrypted Storage for your Kali-Pi!
-These instructions will walk you through creating an encrypted partition on your Kali-Pi.
+These instructions will walk you through creating an encrypted partition on your Kali-Pi's SD card.

 You can use this parition to store data such as private keys or Open VPN connection files that you don't want others to access if they find this device.